 The Council is required to make provision for the principal repayment of borrowing; this is known as a Minimum Revenue Provision (MRP).
-The Council has to prepare an annual statement of its policy on making MRP, and this is reported to Council for approval (elsewhere on this agenda).
+The Council has to prepare an annual statement of its policy on making MRP, and this is reported to Council for approval (elsewhere on the agenda for this meeting).